-When your loved ones retire their incomes tend to decrease, but their expenses should also have decreased as mortgages are usually paid off, and generally they no longer have any dependent children.
+When your loved ones retire their income tends to decrease.
+Their expenses, however, should also have decreased as mortgages are usually paid off, and generally they no longer have any dependent children.
 However, it is not always easy for your elderly relatives to cope with this sudden change in their lives and income.
 It is therefore more prudent to establish a budget of their expenses, to know how much they really spend per month or per year.

 Online tools can help to calculate this budget.
-This is a good way to figure out how much money they can spend, and if they are over spending, it’s a great way to see how and where they can adjust their expenses.
-If you want some more advice to help your relatives save some money, have a look at our recent articles: ‘10 Ways to Save Save Save!’ and ‘How to Reduce your Bills‘.
+This is a good way to figure out how much money they can spend.
+If they are over-spending, it’s a great way to see how and where they can adjust their expenses.
+If you want some more advice to help your relatives save some money, have a look at our helpful articles: ‘10 Ways to Save Save Save!’ and ‘How to Reduce your Bills‘.

-Track Down your Different Pensions (Personal or Workplace)
+Track Down Their Different Pensions (Personal or Workplace)